tombentley/alabama/README.md

 * You need "long term persistence"

-    - Alabama is still evolving, and does not support schema evolution, so the JSON emitted might change even if your classes do not.
+    - Alabama is still evolving, so the JSON emitted might change even if your classes do not.
+    - Alabama does not support schema evolution, so even if Alabama's serialized forms don't change, changes to your classes (or 3rd party classes which are present in your instance graph) will mean you can no longer parse "old" JSON.

 * You're in an all-Ceylon world, or there are no existing consumers for your JSON and you're not super bothered about controlling every aspect of